robinsonianr/fitness-tracker/README.md

 4. Database setup

-   - Install Docker Desktop and enable Docker terminal in the settings and restart Docker Desktop.
+   - Install Docker Desktop and enable Docker terminal in the settings then restart Docker Desktop.

    - Run `docker pull postgres` or search for 'postgres' on Docker Desktop and pull the image.